DangNguyenGit/Planning/Algorithm.md

 9. Game resets and returns to the start screen
 10. Player selects exit game button
 11. Player exits the game over screen (and the game in general)

+**Power Up Algorithm**
+1. Player begins the game (See Other Algorithms)
+2. As long as the player has not hit all of the bricks, challenges will be active
+3. If a challenge is in play, speed up or slow down ball or, speed up or slow down paddle
+4. If player wins and hits all of the bricks
+5. Challenge will not be active

+**Music Algorithm**
+1. If player starts the game
+2. Background music plays
+3. Ball hits a brick
+4. Soundeffect plays
+5. Ball hits the paddle
+6. Soundeffect plays